 How do I request a refund from UW-Madison?

-As you know, the community response to the COVID-19 situation required UW–Madison to transition our in-person classes to remote instruction as of March 23, 2020.
 We remain committed to delivering instruction, achieving learning outcomes and supporting students in finishing the semester successfully.
 Therefore, our campus policy is to not refund any portion of tuition and/or fees for the Spring 2020 academic semester, where requests are based on the required change in instructional modality.

 We recognize, however, that there may be some extraordinary circumstances where an exception to the campus policy might be warranted.
 We will examine all such requests after the completion of the spring semester.